 2020 proved to be one of the most challenging years in history not just for Labuan Re, but for many business sectors in the world as the COVID-19 pandemic caused an economic slowdown.
 Despite the COVID-19 losses and other natural catastrophic events, the Company had maintained its resiliency and pulled through with renewed enthusiasm to achieve a profitable performance.

-On behalf of the Board of Directors, it is my pleasure to present the Annual Report of Labuan Reinsurance (L) Ltd for the year ended December 31st 2019.
+On behalf of the Board of Directors, it is my great pleasure to present the Annual Report of Labuan Reinsurance (L) Ltd for the financial year ended December 31st 2020.

 The Economic Landscape

 The COVID-19 pandemic had overshadowed the anticipated moderation in the US-China trade tension which had been impacting the emerging markets’ economic recovery following their trade deal in January 2020.
 The presumed immediate benefits of the trade deal, however, did not materialise as nations began to grapple with drastic measures to contain the spread of the COVID-19 virus by closing their borders.

 In 2020, the global economy contracted by 3.3% (2019: +2.8%), that was touted to be the deepest global recession since the 1930s Great Depression.

 As the pandemic is a global phenomenon, the Malaysian economy had also contracted by 5.6% (2019: +4.3%) as the country enforced movement restriction orders (MCO) and closed its borders.